BdR76/CSVLint/docs/readme.md

 ### Trim all values ###

-Trim spaces from all values, for example trim the value " 1234AB " to just "1234AB".
+Trim spaces from all values, for example trim the value `" No sample "` to just `"No sample"`.

 ### Align vertically ###